chhjel/HealthCheck/README.md

 </p>
 </details>

-### Custom blocked result types
+### Custom result types

-To create your own custom blocked result data when not using `CustomBlockedHandling`, create your own attributes inheriting from the provided ones and override `CreateBlockedResult`.
+To override the default blocked result when not using `CustomBlockedHandling`, create your own attributes inheriting from the provided ones and override `CreateBlockedResult`.

+To create new types of results that can be selected in the UI, create custom implementations of `IEndpointControlRequestResult` and add them to the endpoint control service through `AddCustomBlockedResult(..)`.

+Built in custom types:

+* `EndpointControlForwardedRequestResult`: Forwards request to a given url without blocking them.

 ---------